Junior Philosophy Olympiad

 Knowledge Quest

-After registering, the teams will receive questions for Round 1 and they will submit 90-180 seconds video to answer.
-The videos will be posted on Facebook Junior Philosophy Olympiad for voting.
-70% of scoring points come from the scoring by jury, 30% others come from voting results.
-In each board, the top 10 teams with the highest scores in Round 1 will move forward to Round 2, which is organized at The Olympia Schools.
+Teams register in groups of three.
+After registration, teams will receive selection-round questions and collaboratively produce a video response of 90-180 seconds.
+All submissions will be posted on the JPO Fanpage for public voting.
+70% of scoring points come from the scoring by the panel of judges, 30% others come from voting results.
+In each division, the top 10 teams with the highest scores in this round will advance to the Qualifying Round, held in person at The Olympia Schools.

 Being pen